 Please rate the student's performance on a 1 to 5 scale (1 being the best) in the following areas: Knowledge of the field: Work ethic: Ability to learn (new techniques, analyses etc): Communication skills: Ability to work with others: Overall performance:

-What are the student's strengths, those to aim to continue to enhance?
+What are the strengths that the student should aim to continue to enhance?

 What areas should the student try to improve?

 What new techniques did the student learn?

 Evaluation of presentation/final report: